pkic/pkimm/_index.md

 sideMenu: true
 ---

-# PKI Maturity Model
+# Overview

-This repository is part of the [PKI Consortium](https://pkic.org/) PKI Maturity Model working group.
+This repository is part of the [PKI Consortium](https://pkic.org/) PKI maturity model (PKIMM) working group.

 You can find more information about the working group and its goal in the [PKI Maturity Model Working Group Charter](https://pkic.org/wg/pkimm/charter/).

 ## Applicability

-The PKI Maturity Model is intended for all entities that operates public key infrastructure, regardless of the size, industry, or use-case.
+The PKI maturity model is intended for all entities that operates public key infrastructure, regardless of the size, industry, or use-case.

 Whether the entity would like to follow this model is at discretion of the entity.
 The model is not mandatory and does not impose any requirements on the entity.